Less is Not a Bore

 Far from being soulless and cold, less can expose what you treasure and what you're really all about.

 Instead of letting your favorite things be buried in clutter and junk, less lets you intentionally choose what makes your heart sing, and then make it a feature.

 Owning less doesn't mean you have to do away with photos of your loved ones, vases of fresh flowers, or treasured books.
 It doesn't mean you can't keep (and use) pretty china, inherited furniture, travel finds, or meaningful art.

 Can you be a minimalist and dive into Cottagecore, Grannychic, and Grandmillenial style?
 Of course!

-So if you love chintz throw pillows, English blue and white ironstone (of which I have a small collection), flowered wallpaper (try some of the new peel-and-stick), and old brass candlesticks, your minimalist home can certainly accommodate them.
+So if you love chintz throw pillows, English blue and white ironstone (I have a small collection), flowered wallpaper (try some of the new peel-and-stick), and old brass candlesticks, your minimalist home can certainly accommodate them.
 What you will want to remove is the stuff that has no meaning, the stuff that simply gathers dust, and the stuff you're always moving out of the way just so you can sit down or put your feet up.